AileenLuo-ai/birds/README.md

 - **Keyboard**
   - Arrow Keys (↑, ↓, ←, →): Control the Male Bird's dance directions
   - Enter: Reset the dance sequence after a mistake or when time expires

+## Deployment

+The game is deployed on Vercel and can be accessed at [https://birds-navy.vercel.app/](https://birds-navy.vercel.app/).

+### Deployment Configuration

+The project includes a `vercel.json` configuration file that handles:

+- Static asset serving
+- Proper routing for all game assets
+- Path configuration for the public directory

+If you fork this project, you can deploy it to Vercel by:

+1. Creating a Vercel account
+2. Connecting your GitHub repository
+3. Setting the output directory to `/public`
+4. Deploying the project

+The included configuration ensures that all assets, including images and sounds, are properly served in the web environment.

 ## Troubleshooting